-Hypersensitivity reactions have been reported in association with integrase inhibitors.
+Hypersensitivity reactions have been reported in association with other integrase inhibitors.
 These reactions were characterised by rash, constitutional findings and sometimes organ dysfunction, including liver injury.
-Discontinue APRETUDE and other suspected agents immediately, should signs or symptoms of hypersensitivity develop (including, but not limited to, severe rash, or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial oedema, hepatitis, eosinophilia or angioedema).
-Clinical status, including liver aminotransferases, should be monitored and appropriate therapy initiated (see Dosage and Administration, Contraindications, Long acting properties of APRETUDE injection, Adverse Reactions, Clinical studies).
+Administration of APRETUDE oral lead-in was used in clinical studies to help identify participants who may be at risk of a hypersensitivity reaction.
+While no such reactions have been observed to date in association with APRETUDE, physicians should remain vigilant and should discontinue APRETUDE and other suspected agents immediately, should signs or symptoms of hypersensitivity develop (including, but not limited to, severe rash, or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters, oral lesions, conjunctivitis, facial oedema, hepatitis, eosinophilia or angioedema).
+Clinical status, including liver aminotransferases should be monitored and appropriate therapy initiated. (see Dosage and administration, Contraindications and Long-acting properties of APRETUDE injection, Clinical status).